JonathanDussot/star-wars-quiz/TESTING.md

 ## Wave

 I used WAVE to verify the performance of the site.
-All tests passed on the page with the exception mentioned in the accessibility section.
+All tests passed on the page.

 ![screenshot of performance on WAVE](documentation/sw-wave-screenshot.png)